 4. Cervical Insufficiency

 The tissue that connects the vagina and the uterus is known as the cervix.
 Sometimes this delicate tissue is unable to withstand the pressure that the uterus exerts on it causing it to give away and open up.
 An early opening up of the cervix before the 39th week causes an early birth.
 At 20th week, the foetus is too premature to exist outside its cocoon, the uterus.
 Such a pregnancy often results in termination.

 A high blood pressure, increased protein in the urine or excessive oedema are potential causes of preeclampsia.
-This condition affects every system in the body including placenta.
+This condition affects every system in the body including the placenta.
 During pregnancy, the placenta is responsible for carrying nutrients to the baby.
-Typically preeclampsia is found to occur in the third trimester, but some women risk getting it in their second trimester as well.
-Talk to your doctor if you experience loss of vision or spots in vision.
-This can be accompanied with severe pain the abdomen or on your right side of the body.
+Typically preeclampsia is found to occur in the third trimester, but some women may be affected by this condition even in their second trimesters.
+Talk to your doctor if you experience loss of vision or spots in vision, which is accompanied by severe pain the abdomen or pain in the right side of the body.

 Pregnancy causes your centre of gravity to shift making you prone to injuries and falls.
 Losing your balance easily can be disastrous when you are pregnant.
 Along with the change in gravity, a growing belly also puts you at risk of losing your balance and hurting yourself.
 Consider installing grab rails in the bathrooms or near slippery areas.
 Buy yourself an anti-skid mat for your bathroom.

 7. Respiratory Problems